pgroonga/pgroonga.github.io/reference/functions/pgroonga-normalize.md

 -- (1 row)
 ```

-You may also specify multiple normalizer options:
+You may also specify multiple normalizer options.
+Here is a useless example :

 ```sql
 SELECT pgroonga_normalize('あー-ア',